Is It Safe To Travel to Israel Now? What Informed Travelers Should Know for 2026

 Key Takeaways

 Yes.
 The good news is that Israel is open to international travelers, and flights from the U.S. and Europe continue to operate.
-Airline schedules may shift based on security updates, but major carriers—including El Al and United—maintain active routes.
-Other airlines like Delta and American are also resuming flight routes to Israel.
+Airline schedules may shift based on security updates, but major carriers, including El Al and United, maintain active routes.
+Other airlines like Delta are also resuming flight routes to Israel.
+Note that American Airlines has stopped service to Israel until January 2027.

 Most central and southern regions remain accessible.
 However, areas near Gaza and sections of the northern border may be restricted due to ongoing military activity.